henning410/henning410/README.md

 # 💫 About Me:
 🎓 Master in Applied Computer Science<br>
-🎓 Bachelor in Software Engineering and Digital Computing<br>
+🎓 Bachelor in Software Engineering and Media Computing<br>
-⛏ Trying to learn app development<br>
+⛏ Working in Forensics<br>

 ## 🌐 Socials: